saltstack-formulas/django-formula/README.rst

 It is also a good idea, though not mandatory, to create a branch and use that to make any needed changes.
-This allows one to pull from the `saltstack-formulas`_ version of the repo into your local fork's ``master`` branch, and evaluate the changes without causing conflicts with whatever changes you made.
+This allows you to pull from the `saltstack-formulas`_ version of the repo into your local fork's ``master`` branch, and evaluate the changes without causing conflicts with whatever changes you made.